semgrep/semgrep/PRIVACY.md

 ### Sample metrics

-This is a sample blob of the non-identifiable aggregate metrics described above:
+This is a sample blob of the aggregate metrics described above:

 ```
 {